Questions about remote examination

 - In cases where exams are carried out on campus, the ordinary regulations apply, and the examiner decides which aids may be used.

-Are students with the right to an extended examination time also entitled to it now?
+Are students with a Nais certificate entitled to extended examination now?

 Will it be possible to get the highest grades (4 or 5)?